Cambridge Trust Co. Sells 431 Shares of Wells Fargo & Company (NYSE:WFC)

-Cambridge Trust Co. reduced its position in shares of Wells Fargo & Company (NYSE:WFC) by 2.4% in the third quarter, according to the company in its most recent filing with the SEC.
-The institutional investor owned 17,908 shares of the financial services provider’s stock after selling 431 shares during the quarter.
-Cambridge Trust Co.’s holdings in Wells Fargo & Company were worth $831,000 at the end of the most recent quarter.
+Cambridge Trust Co. lessened its holdings in Wells Fargo & Company (NYSE:WFC – Get Rating) by 2.4% during the 3rd quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund owned 17,908 shares of the financial services provider’s stock after selling 431 shares during the quarter.
+Cambridge Trust Co.’s holdings in Wells Fargo & Company were worth $831,000 as of its most recent filing with the Securities & Exchange Commission.

-Other large investors have also recently added to or reduced their stakes in the company.
-Clearstead Trust LLC bought a new stake in Wells Fargo & Company during the 3rd quarter valued at about $26,000.
-GeoWealth Management LLC bought a new stake in shares of Wells Fargo & Company in the second quarter worth approximately $27,000.
-US Asset Management LLC bought a new stake in shares of Wells Fargo & Company in the third quarter worth approximately $30,000.
-MD Financial Management Inc. grew its stake in shares of Wells Fargo & Company by 98.2% in the third quarter.
-MD Financial Management Inc. now owns 654 shares of the financial services provider’s stock worth $30,000 after acquiring an additional 324 shares during the period.
-Finally, Pinnacle Holdings LLC bought a new stake in shares of Wells Fargo & Company in the third quarter worth approximately $34,000.
-Institutional investors and hedge funds own 69.47% of the company’s stock.
+Other institutional investors have also made changes to their positions in the company.
+Point72 Asset Management L.P. grew its position in shares of Wells Fargo & Company by 188.6% during the 2nd quarter.
+Point72 Asset Management L.P. now owns 88,900 shares of the financial services provider’s stock worth $4,026,000 after buying an additional 58,100 shares in the last quarter.
+Meyer Handelman Co. lifted its stake in shares of Wells Fargo & Company by 1.9% during the 3rd quarter.
+Meyer Handelman Co. now owns 253,384 shares of the financial services provider’s stock worth $11,759,000 after purchasing an additional 4,700 shares during the last quarter.
+Achmea Investment Management B.V. lifted its stake in shares of Wells Fargo & Company by 34.0% during the 3rd quarter.
+Achmea Investment Management B.V. now owns 191,014 shares of the financial services provider’s stock worth $8,865,000 after purchasing an additional 48,491 shares during the last quarter.
+United Capital Financial Advisers LLC lifted its stake in shares of Wells Fargo & Company by 20.4% during the 3rd quarter.
+United Capital Financial Advisers LLC now owns 478,446 shares of the financial services provider’s stock worth $22,205,000 after purchasing an additional 81,211 shares during the last quarter.
+Finally, Dimensional Fund Advisors LP lifted its stake in shares of Wells Fargo & Company by 0.4% during the 3rd quarter.
+Dimensional Fund Advisors LP now owns 17,436,578 shares of the financial services provider’s stock worth $809,311,000 after purchasing an additional 63,959 shares during the last quarter.
+69.47% of the stock is currently owned by institutional investors.

-The firm also recently declared a quarterly dividend, which will be paid on Tuesday, March 1st.
-Investors of record on Friday, February 4th will be given a $0.25 dividend.
-This represents a $1.00 annualized dividend and a yield of 1.80%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, March 1st.
+Shareholders of record on Friday, February 4th will be issued a $0.25 dividend.
+This is a positive change from Wells Fargo & Company’s previous quarterly dividend of $0.20.
+This represents a $1.00 annualized dividend and a yield of 1.90%.
 The ex-dividend date is Thursday, February 3rd.
-This is a boost from Wells Fargo & Company’s previous quarterly dividend of $0.20.
-Wells Fargo & Company’s payout ratio is currently 20.08%.
+Wells Fargo & Company’s dividend payout ratio (DPR) is presently 20.08%.

-A number of equities analysts recently issued reports on the stock.
-Zacks Investment Research raised shares of Wells Fargo & Company from a “hold” rating to a “strong-buy” rating and set a $68.00 price objective on the stock in a report on Wednesday, February 16th.
-JPMorgan Chase & Co. raised their price objective on shares of Wells Fargo & Company from $57.00 to $58.50 in a report on Thursday, February 3rd.
-Argus raised their price objective on shares of Wells Fargo & Company from $55.00 to $65.00 in a report on Tuesday, January 18th.
-Atlantic Securities raised shares of Wells Fargo & Company from a “neutral” rating to an “overweight” rating and set a $60.00 price objective on the stock in a report on Tuesday, February 1st.
-Finally, Keefe, Bruyette & Woods raised their price objective on shares of Wells Fargo & Company from $57.00 to $67.00 and gave the stock an “outperform” rating in a report on Monday, January 17th.
-Three research analysts have rated the stock with a hold rating, fourteen have given a buy rating and one has issued a strong buy rating to the company’s stock.
-According to data from MarketBeat, the company currently has a consensus rating of “Buy” and a consensus price target of $57.38.
+WFC has been the subject of a number of analyst reports.
+Barclays upgraded Wells Fargo & Company from an “equal weight” rating to an “overweight” rating and upped their price objective for the stock from $50.00 to $62.00 in a research note on Monday, January 3rd.
+Odeon Capital Group upgraded Wells Fargo & Company from a “hold” rating to a “buy” rating and set a $48.00 price objective for the company in a research note on Monday, November 29th.
+The Goldman Sachs Group restated a “hold” rating and set a $56.00 price objective on shares of Wells Fargo & Company in a research note on Friday, January 14th.
+Keefe, Bruyette & Woods increased their price target on Wells Fargo & Company from $57.00 to $67.00 and gave the company an “outperform” rating in a research note on Monday, January 17th.
+Finally, Atlantic Securities upgraded Wells Fargo & Company from a “neutral” rating to an “overweight” rating and set a $60.00 price target for the company in a research note on Tuesday, February 1st.
+Three equities research analysts have rated the stock with a hold rating, fourteen have given a buy rating and one has issued a strong buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company currently has a consensus rating of “Buy” and a consensus price target of $57.38.

 Wells Fargo & Co is a diversified, community-based financial services company.
 It is engaged in the provision of banking, insurance, investments, mortgage, and consumer and commercial finance.
 It firm operates through the following segments: Community Banking, Wholesale Banking, Wealth & Investment Management, and Other.